itmm/hex/docs/read.md

 # Read the input files
-* Processes the input files line by line
+* processes the input files line by line

 ```
 @Add(global elements)